HariSekhon/Knowledge-Base/intellij.md

 Plugins supported in PyCharm are usually also compatible with IntelliJ IDEA too as they're based on the same IDE framework by IntelliJ.

-For a more complete list of IntelliJ IDEA see the [Editors](editors.md#intellij-idea) page.
+For a more complete list of IntelliJ IDEA language-specific IDEs see the [Editors](editors.md#intellij-idea) page.

 ## Install